The PRO ESP32S2 development board in the Feather format!

 As newer versions of CircuitPython are released, you are able to update as you require from circuitpython.org

 If you need to grab the shipping CircuitPython code that comes with the FeatherS2,

 you can grab the latest here

 NOTE: There is no ESP32-S2 support in the currently released ESP32 Arduino Core version.
-If you would like to use the Arduino IDE with your FeatherS2 (or any ESP32-S2 board) you will need to download the specific ESP32-S2 branch from the github link above and install that *instead* of the released version.
+If you would like to use the Arduino IDE with your FeatherS2 (or any ESP32-S2 board) you will need to download the latest master from the github link above and install that *instead* of the released version.